cosmicfilament/React-Redux-Boilerplate/readme.md

 [Getting Started with Redux by David Abramov](https://egghead.io/courses/getting-started-with-redux)

 [Redux Step by Step: A simple and Robust Workflow for Real Life Apps by Tal Kol](https://hackernoon.com/redux-step-by-step-a-simple-and-robust-workflow-for-real-life-apps-1fdf7df46092).
-The diagrams below are from Tal's hackernoon article as well as the directory structure that I am using in this boilerplate:
+The diagram below, which is very helpful is from Tal's hackernoon article as well as the directory structure that I am using in this boilerplate:

 <hr />